phac-nml/biohansel/docs/source/user-docs/usage.rst

 Usage
 =====

-Biohansel subtypes microbial whole-genome sequencing (WGS) data using singe nucleotide variant (SNV) k-mer subtyping schemes.
+Biohansel subtypes microbial whole-genome sequencing (WGS) data using single nucleotide variant (SNV) k-mer subtyping schemes.

 SNV k-mer schemes can be created for use by the tool or the included 33 bp k-mer SNV subtyping schemes for Salmonella enterica subsp. enterica serovar Heidelberg and Enteritidis genomes developed by Genevieve Labbe et al. can be used for analysis of Salmonella WGS data.